VerveSearch/flexi-card/README.md

 ## Usage

+To instantiate the Flexicard you need to apply flexiCard() function to a DOM object.
-You can either create the card from JS or using HTML mark-up.
+You can either create the card structure from passing 'card' object to JS or using HTML mark-up.
-You can dynamically from JS tabs for existing card.
+You can dynamically  add tabs from JS for existing card.
 Card key contains all data related to the card.
+Default border radius can be either managed by adding 'data-flexicard-round' or overwrite it from JS.
 Css  attributes are split in 3 categories, card css itself, title section and tab section.
 To set the card content, use 'attr' data.
 Tabs are specified in tabs array.
-Basic usage is here:
+Basic usage case is here:

 ```javascript
 $('.flexi-card').flexiCard({